 Car boom brings gridlock misery to 'green and happy' Bhutan

-But booming car sales may hurt efforts to preserve its rare status as a carbon-negative country - and an increase in traffic is testing the good humour of its citizens.
+But booming car sales may impact efforts to preserve its rare status as a carbon negative country – and an increase in traffic is testing the good humour of its citizens.

 Phuntsho Wangdi, a media consultant, says the congestion and lack of parking now makes driving stressful in the tiny Himalayan kingdom where there are no traffic lights.

 "I wish there were fewer cars.
-It wasn't like this before," he adds of life in Thimpu, which is home to half the cars in the country.
+It wasn't like this before," he adds of life in Thimphu, which is home to half the cars in the country.

-The nation's economy has grown 7.5% each year in the past decade, according to the World Bank.
+The nation's economy has grown 7.5 percent each year in the past decade, according to the World Bank.
 Officials estimate there is now one car for every seven people in Bhutan, which has a total population of 750,000.

 But the nation's narrow country lanes and outdated city roads can barely cope.
 A lack of infrastructure, along with poor driving etiquette – some simply leave their cars parked in the middle of the road – compounds the problem.

-"Every year the number of cars and the number of people are increasing, and the roads have remained the same.
-It's a problem for us," said Lhendup, a taxi driver.
+"Every year the number of cars and the number of people are increasing, and the roads have remained the same, and it's a problem for us," Lhendup, a taxi driver, tells AFP.

-Morning rush hour journeys that once took five minutes now take more than 30.
+Morning rush hour journeys that once took five minutes now take more than half an hour.

-This may seem a small figure compared to the hours of gridlock faced by commuters in many African metropoles, but it is a step-change for the Bhutanese who say the situation has rapidly deteriorated in the past year.
+This may seem a small figure compared to the hours of gridlock faced by commuters in Manila, Jakarta, and Bangkok, but it is a step-change for the Bhutanese who say the situation has rapidly deteriorated in the past year.

 The traffic jams are a sign of the wider economic changes the nation is facing.
-Bhutan is renowned for prioritising gross national happiness over gross national product (GDP), and has captured tourists' imagination as a tranquil, idyllic land - but there are signs of malcontent.
+Bhutan is renowned for prioritising Gross National Happiness over GDP, and has captured tourists' imagination as a tranquil, idyllic land, but there are signs of malcontent.

-The proliferation of the internet and smartphones are fuelling modern desires, while car dealers are filling their showrooms with new models from Japan and South Korea to lure buyers.
+The proliferation of the internet and smartphones are fuelling modern desires, while dealers are filling their showrooms with new brands and models from Japan and South Korea to lure buyers.

-And while taxes have increased and restrictions were put on vehicle loans, car buyers are not discouraged.
+And while taxes have increased and restrictions put on vehicle loans, car buyers are not discouraged.

 The figures please local businessmen but worry environmentalists keen to ensure Bhutan remains one of the world's greenest countries.